PraiseXI/Coid-Safety-Helper/README.md

 # Coid-Safety-Helper
+> Praise Olawuni - Spring 2020
-A program that advises members of the public whether they should be allowed outside or inside during quarantine period
+>>  A basic level program that advises members of the public whether they should be allowed outside or inside during quarantine period

+# What I learned
+* Do-While loops
+* Arrays